hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 ********************************************

-Euclid is an ESA mission to map the geometry of the dark Universe.
+`Euclid <https://www.cosmos.esa.int/web/euclid>`_ is a Medium class ESA mission to map the geometry of the dark Universe.
 The mission investigates the distance-redshift relationship and the evolution of cosmic structures.
-The space telescope creates a great map of the large-scale structure of the Universe across space and time by observing billions of galaxies out to 10 billion light-years, across more than a third of the sky.
+The space telescope is creating a detailed map of the large-scale structure of the Universe across space and time by observing billions of galaxies out to 10 billion light-years, across more than a third of the sky.
 It achieves this by measuring shapes and redshifts of galaxies and clusters of galaxies out to redshifts ~2, or equivalently to a look-back time of 10 billion years.
 It therefore explores how the Universe has expanded and how structure has formed over cosmic history, revealing more about the role of gravity and the nature of dark energy and dark matter.

-This package allows access to the European Space Agency Euclid Archive (https://eas.esac.esa.int/).

 The Euclid Survey is done in a 'step-and-stare' mode, where the telescope points to a position on the sky and then imaging and spectroscopic measurements are performed on an area of ~0.48 deg\ :sup:`2` around this position.
 The telescope